 Janice is programme leader for Chinese medicine.
 She has a BA in English and French from Lancaster university and a PGCE from Swansea university.
 After ten years in mainstream education (and working in adult education as a yoga teacher), she graduated from the college of traditional acupuncture in 1988.
 She then went on to complete the clinical integration course a few years later.
 She has been the president of the British acupuncture council (BAcC) and currently sits on the admissions committee.
 As a previous conference consultant to the BAcC, she now acts as an advisor.
 In 2013 she was made a fellow of the BAcC.
 Janice runs an acupuncture practice in Swindon, Wiltshire.

-Programme leader for skills and acupuncture techniques, Chinese medicine lecturer, clinical supervisor
+Programme leader for skills and acupuncture techniques, Chinese medicine lecturer and clinical supervisor

 Kim is the programme leader for acupuncture skills and techniques.
 She graduated from the college in 1999 and went on to complete the college's patent herb course in 2003.
 She practices acupuncture, shiatsu and Chinese patent herbs at her clinics in west London.
 She first came to Chinese medicine as a child.
 She came across it again through studying meditation, Japanese martial arts and shiatsu, which included five element and TCM theory.
 She taught at the European school of shiatsu therapy and movement before leaving to join CICM first as a practical skills tutor and then as a teacher and clinical supervisor.
 She is a qualified mentor/ supervisor and runs supervisions groups in central and west London for acupuncturists.

 Nicola is programme leader for point location and a practical skills tutor.
 She has a BSc (Hons) in financial services from UMIST.
 She studied acupuncture at the college and graduated in 2009.
 She has also completed the post graduate tuina diploma.
-She practises in Harwell.
+She practices in Harwell.